 To become an engineering consultant, you’ll need to have a strong understanding of engineering principles and practices.
 You should also have experience working as an engineer in a professional setting.
 Once you have the necessary engineering skills and work experience, you can start your own consulting business or work for an existing consulting firm.

 As you can see, there are many different side hustles for engineers.
 If you’re looking for a way to make extra money, one of these ideas could be a great option for you along your career path.

-While some of these side hustles might require a bit of work upfront, others allow you to start making money quickly.
-And if you can find a side hustle that’s in demand and scalable, it could even become a full-time business, if that’s something that interests you.
+While some side hustles might require a bit of work upfront, others allow you to start making money quickly.
+And if you can find a side hustle that’s in demand and scalable, it could even become a full-time business if that interests you.